swayam-crypto/overthewire-bandit-writeups/level-04/readme.md

 # Bandit Level 3 → 4 Writeup

 ## Goal
-The password for the next level is stored in a hidden file in the inhere directory.

-## Goal
 The password for the next level is stored in the only human-readable file in the inhere directory.
 Tip: if your terminal is messed up, try the “reset” command.

 ## Commands Used